 The pose of the Dresden Venus was used by many different artists after Giorgione.
 Each changed some of her characteristics and added different companions and accoutrements.
 Titian’s 1534 Venus d’Urbino has opened her eyes and appears much more the worldly than Giorgione’s celestial Aphrodite.
 Cupids become companions to the sleeping Venus in the paintings of Artemisia Gentileschi (1630) and François Boucher (1734).
 Venus returns the viewer’s gaze in Goya’s Maja Desnuda (1797) and Manet’s Olympia (1863).

 The 20th Century has its own versions of the reclining Venus.
 The Belgian Paul Delvaux painted numerous studies of the reclining Venus in various bizarre settings.
 One of these is entitled Le Cri Populaire, 1948.
-The title is not easily translated – perhaps “outcry,” “outrage” or even “scandale,” on the one hand, or “the will of the people” on the other.
+The title is not easily translated – “the voice of the people” (vox populi), perhaps with a sense of “outcry,” or even “scandal.”

 The painting is surrealist in its imagery.
 Surrealism began in Europe after World War I. The main goal of the movement, as proposed in André Breton’s 1924 Manifeste du Surréalisme, was to release the artistic imagination from the control of the reason.
 The action of writing or painting should become automatic: